11th Armored Cavalry Regiment: 2nd Squadron

 The 2nd Squadron is part of the Army's Opposing Force at the National Training Center, conducting battle operations in accordance with published doctrine and combat instructions.
 While in its role as the 801st Brigade Tactical Group, the Eaglehorse Squadron portrays an opposing force (OPFOR) that trains US forces in the basic principles of combined arms maneuver (CAM) and wide area security (WAS).
 The regiment trains brigade and battalion task forces during ten rotations a year at the National Training Center, Ft.
 Irwin, California.
 Additionally between rotations, the squadron conducts realistic, live-fire based training at the platoon and Bradley crew level.

 The 1st Battalion (Mechanized), 52d Infantry was inactivated on 26 October 1994 and the 2d Squadron was reactivated in its place by reflagging the existing unit.
 The 2d Squadron ("Eaglehorse") was activated on 2 February 1901 at Fort Myer, Virginia, and its military campaign geographic areas include the Philippines, Mexico, Europe, Vietnam, and support in Southwest Asia.
 2nd Squadron deployed with the regiment to the Philippines to suppress insurgent forces during November 1901.
 This deployment was commemorated by the bolos becoming part of the Blackhorse crest.
-The Blackhorse Regiment settled in Fort Des Moines, Iowa in 1905.
+The Blackhorse Regiment settled in Fort Des Moines in Iowa in 1905.

 The 2nd Squadron deployed to Cuba, 16 October 1906, as part of President Theodore Roosevelt's Army of Pacification.
 Their mission was to patrol and be a show of force.
 Eaglehorse joined with the General J. Pershing Pancho Villa Expedition in a punitive action against Mexico, with orders to pursue Pancho Villa, on 12 March 1916.
 Major Robert L. Howze, Commander, 2nd Squadron, led the "last mounted charge" on 5 May 1916, placing the Eaglehorse Squadron action as a milestone in military history.

 The Blackhorse Regiment patrolled the U.S.-Mexican border from 1919 through 1942.
 The regiment received the name "Blackhorse" and a distinctive coat of arms while stationed at the Presidio of Monterey.

 World War II

-The regiment inactivated as a "horse regiment" on 15 July 1942 at Fort Benning, Georgia.
+The regiment inactivated as a "horse regiment" on 15 July 1942 at Fort Benning in Georgia.
 The Headquarters and Headquarters Troop was redesignated on 19 April 1943 as the Headquarters and Headquarters Troop, 11th Cavalry Group Mechanized.
 The former squadrons of the 11th Cavalry were sent to fight with the 10th Armored Division and the 90th Infantry Division overseas.
 The new HHT, 11th Cavalry Group Mechanized drew new squadrons, the 36th and 44th, and also received an Assault Gun Troop (Howitzer Battery).

-After guarding the US southeastern coast from March 1944 until 1 June 1944, the group moved to Camp Gordon, Georgia to begin training for overseas deployment, The regiment arrived in the United Kingdom on 10 October 1944.
+After guarding the US southeastern coast from March 1944 until 1 June 1944, the group moved to Camp Gordon, Georgia, to begin training for overseas deployment, The regiment arrived in the United Kingdom on 10 October 1944.
 The regiment entered France on 23 November 1944.
 Moving through France and Germany, the Blackhorse was assigned to the Ninth US Army and attached to XIII Corps, whose flank the Blackhorse screened during the corps' sweep from the Roer to the Rhine.